brainhack-school2022/Lajoie_project/project_description.md

 ### Acknowledgements
 I am immensely grateful to the entire team for all of their assistance and support throughout the course.
 François, Marie-Ève et Claudéric, thank you for your patience and for not sighing when I asked for help every 5 minutes.
-Without you, I don't know how I would've survived.
+Without you, I don't know what I would've done.